furstenheim/challenge_encoding/README.md

     parsed := sliceExample{LengthOfSlice: 2, Slice: []int{1, 3}}

 #### elem_delimiter
-Given a slice we need to know how to elements of it are delimited.
-This is defined by this property.
+Given a slice we need to know how the elements of it are delimited.
+This is defined by the `elem_delimiter` property.
 Default value is new line.
 It can be "space"

     type sliceExample struct {
         LengthOfSlice int `index:"0"`
         NewLineSlice []int `index:"1" indexed:"LengthOfSlice"`
-        SpaceLineSlice []int `index:"1" indexed:"LengthOfSlice" elem_delimiter:"space"`
+        SpaceLineSlice []int `index:"2" indexed:"LengthOfSlice" elem_delimiter:"space"`
     }
     input := `2
     1